 Sec.
 4. K.S.A.
 2016 Supp.
 60-226 is hereby amended to read as follows:

-60-226. (a) Parties may obtain discovery by one or more of the following methods: Depositions on oral examination or written questions; written interrogatories; production of documents or things or permission to enter onto land or other property under K.S.A.
-60-234, subsection (a)(1)(A)(iii) of K.S.A.
-60-245 or K.S.A.
+60-226. (a) Discovery methods.
+Parties may obtain discovery by one or more of the following methods: Depositions on oral examination or written questions; written interrogatories; production of documents or things or permission to enter onto land or other property under K.S.A.
+60-234, K.S.A.
+60-245(a)(1)(A)(iii) or K.S.A.
 60-245a, and amendments thereto; physical and mental examinations; and requests for admission.

-(b) (1) Unless otherwise limited by court order, the scope of discovery is as follows: Parties may obtain discovery regarding any nonprivileged matter that is relevant to the subject matter involved in the action, whether it relates to any party's claim or defense, including the existence, description, nature, custody, condition and location of any documents or other tangible things and the identity and location of persons who know of any discoverable matter.
-Relevant information need not be admissible at the trial if the discovery appears reasonably calculated to lead to the discovery of admissible evidence .
+Discovery scope and limits.
+(1) Scope in general.
+Unless otherwise limited by court order, the scope of discovery is as follows: Parties may obtain discovery regarding any nonprivileged matter that is relevant to any party's claim or defense and proportional to the needs of the case, considering the importance of the issues at stake in the action, the amount in controversy, the parties' relative access to relevant information, the parties' resources, the importance of the discovery in resolving the issues and whether the burden or expense of the proposed discovery outweighs its likely benefit.
+Information within this scope of discovery need not be admissible in evidence to be discoverable.

-(2) (A) On motion, or on its own, the court may limit the frequency or extent of discovery methods otherwise allowed by the rules of civil procedure and must do so if it determines that:
+(2) Limitations on frequency and extent.
+(A) On motion, or on its own, the court may limit the frequency or extent of discovery methods otherwise allowed by the rules of civil procedure and must do so if it determines that:

 (i) The discovery sought is unreasonably cumulative or duplicative, or can be obtained from some other source that is more convenient, less burdensome or less expensive;